tnakatani/cs6601_assignment_2/README.md

 These functions will inform the value judgements your AI will make when choosing moves.
 There are 2 classes:

-- `OpenMoveEvalFn` - Scores the maximum number of available moves open for computer player minus the maximum number of moves open for opponent player.
+- `OpenMoveEvalFn` - Scores the maximum number of available moves open for computer player.
 All baseline tests will use this function. **This is mandatory**
 - `CustomEvalFn` - You are encouraged to create your own evaluation function here.

 **DO** submit the code within this class (and only the code within this class).